kenenisabeyan/kenenisabeyan/README.md

-<h1 align="center">Hi 👋, I'm kenenisa beyan</h1>
+<h1 align="center">Hi 👋, I'm Kenenisa Beyan<h1/>
-I am a Computer Science and Engineering student at Adama Science and Technology University (ASTU) with a strong passion for technology, innovation, and creative problem-solving.
-My exploration of computer science is fueled by curiosity and a dedication to lifelong learning, constantly seeking new ideas and challenges to expand my knowledge and skills.
+I am a Computer Science and Engineering student at Adama Science and Technology University (ASTU) with a deep passion for technology, innovation, and problem-solving.
+My journey in the field of computer science is driven by curiosity, creativity, and a commitment to continuous learning.<h2/>

-<h3 align="center">A passionate full stack developer from Ethiopia</h3>
+<h3 align="center">A passionate full stack developer from Ethiopia</h3>As a full-stack developer and competitive programmer, I enjoy tackling complex challenges, building efficient solutions, and sharing my knowledge with the community.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kenenisabeyan&label=Profile%20views&color=0e75b6&style=flat" alt="kenenisabeyan" /> </p>
 🚀 What I Do<br/>